 Because HSV is a lifelong infection, people with HSV can experience long-term consequences beyond symptom recurrence.
-For example, HSV-1 can infect the ocular area, causing recurring outbreaks and inflammation of the cornea that can lead to blindness.4

-HIV INCIDENCE IS NEARLY TRIPLED IN PEOPLE LIVING WITH HSV-2, with the highest acquisition risk following initial HSV-2 infection.5

-This elevated risk may be due to the fact that the frequency and severity of genital lesions are highest when HSV-2 is first acquired, which could provide more opportunities for HIV to enter the body.5 However, because most HIV co-infections occur in individuals with HSV-2 who do not have symptoms, researchers should explore how the two viruses interact to facilitate transmission.
+HIV incidence is nearly tripled in the HSV-2 patient population, with the highest infection risk following initial HSV-2 infection.
+This elevated risk may be due to the fact that the frequency and severity of genital lesions are highest when HSV-2 is first acquired, which could provide more opportunities for HIV to enter the body.
+However, because most HIV co-infections occur in individuals with HSV-2 who are asymptomatic, researchers should explore how the two viruses interact to facilitate infection.